-In this section we will describe how to build Fledge on Ubuntu 18.04 LTS (Server or Desktop).
-Other Linux distributions, Debian or Red-Hat based, or even other versions of Ubuntu may differ.
-If you are not familiar with Linux and you do not want to build Fledge from the source code, you can download a ready-made Debian package (the list of packages is available here).
+In this section we will describe how to build Fledge on any of the supported platforms.
+If you are not familiar with Linux and you do not want to build Fledge from the source code, you can download a ready-made package (the list of packages is available here).